Shivansh34/contactbook/README.md

 # Contactbook

+To start the application use command npm start on project root.
+> The server runs on port 5000 by default so all requests should be made to http://localhost:5000/

 The app has CRUD APIs for contacts of a user and create options for a user.

 To create a user sent a POST request to /profile/create with the body as